laumartin/RemarkableWomen/README.md

 #### Planning:

-    ### Database Design:
 The initial idea was to have not many sections and a simple layout so no wireframes were used and not many navigation options included as it should be focussed on the database and having the following expected functions:
     - Navigation depends on if user is logged or not and type of user (admin or normal)
     - The website protects the users information by registering and security functionality derived from werkzeug package.
     - The users can interact with the elements visible on the page, by adding new characters in a form, editing the ones they have already created or adding others to their favourites collection.
 The admin additionally can edit/create/delete category and skill area fields.